testingisdocumenting/znai/znai-docs/documentation/snippets/java-doc.md

 Enums are now linked with a reference section for the documentation.

-Note: you can re-use the same CSV file for Enums, Parameters, Code Snippets.
-Or you can use [Global References](snippets/code-references#global-references).
+Note: you can reuse the same CSV file for Enums, Parameters, Code Snippets.
+Alternatively, you can use [Global References](snippets/code-references#global-references).